rpmuller/ePubs/WesternPhilosophy.md

 itself, and by this task it becomes separate from other souls, which have other bodies.
 Except in a few men at a few moments, the soul becomes chained to the body.
-"The body obscures the truth, but there 1 all stands out clear and separate 11 (IV, 9, 5).
+"The body obscures the truth, but there[^134] all stands out clear and separate 11 (IV, 9, 5).

+[^134]: Plotinus habitually uses "There" as a Christian might---as it
+	is used, for instance, in
+	> The life that knows no ending,
+	> The tearless life is There.
 This doctrine, like Plato's, has difficulty in avoiding the view that the creation was a mistake.
-The soul at its best is content with nous, the world of essence; if it were always at its best, it would not create, but only contemplate.
-It seems that the act of

-4 Plotinus habitually uses "There" as a Christian might as it is used, for instance, in

-The life that knows no ending,
-The tearless life is There.

-317

-WESTERN PHILOSOPHICAL THOUGHT

-creation is to be excused on the ground that the created world, in its main lines, is the best that is logically possible; but this is a copy of the eternal world, and as such has the beauty that is possible to a copy.
+The soul at its best is content with _nous_, the world of essence; if it were always at its best, it would not create, but only contemplate.
+It seems that the act of creation is to be excused on the ground that the created world, in its main lines, is the best that is logically possible; but this is a copy of the eternal world, and as such has the beauty that is possible to a copy.
 The most definite statement is in the Tractate on the Gnostics (II, 9, 8):

-To ask why the Soul has created the Kosmos, is to ask why there is a Soul and why a Creator creates.
-The question, also, implies a beginning in the eternal and, further, represents creation as the act of a changeful Being who turns from this to that.
+> To ask why the Soul has created the Kosmos, is to ask why there is a
+> Soul and why a Creator creates.
+The question, also, implies a
+> beginning in the eternal and, further, represents creation as the
+> act of a changeful Being who turns from this to that.
+>

-Those that think so must be instructed if they would but bear with correction in the nature of the Supernals, and brought to desist from that blasphemy of majestic powers which comes so easily to them, where all should be reverent scruple.
+> Those that think so must be instructed if they would but bear with
+> correction in the nature of the Supernals, and brought to desist
+> from that blasphemy of majestic powers which comes so easily to
+> them, where all should be reverent scruple.
+>

-Even in the administration of the Universe there is no ground for such attack, for it affords manifest proof of the greatness of the Intellectual Kind.
+> Even in the administration of the Universe there is no ground for
+> such attack, for it affords manifest proof of the greatness of the

-This All that has emerged into life is no amorphous structure like those lesser forms within it which are born night and day out of the lavishness of its vitality the Universe is a life organised, effective, complex, all-comprehensive, displaying an unfathomable wisdom.
-How, then, can anyone deny that it is a clear image, beautifully formed, of the Intellectual Divinities?
-No doubt it is a copy, not original; but that is its very nature; it cannot be at once symbol and reality.
-But to say that it is an inadequate copy is false; nothing has been left out which a beautiful representation within the physical order could include.
+> Intellectual Kind.
+>
+> This All that has emerged into life is no amorphous structure like
+> those lesser forms within it which are born night and day out of the
+> lavishness of its vitality the Universe is a life organised,
+> effective, complex, all-comprehensive, displaying an unfathomable
+> wisdom.
+How, then, can anyone deny that it is a clear image,
+> beautifully formed, of the Intellectual Divinities?
+No doubt it is a
+> copy, not original; but that is its very nature; it cannot be at
+> once symbol and reality.
+But to say that it is an inadequate copy is
+> false; nothing has been left out which a beautiful representation
+> within the physical order could include.
+>

-Such a reproduction there must necessarily be though not by deliberation and contrivance for the Intellectual could not be the last of things, but must have a double Act, one within itself, and one outgoing; there must, then, be something later than the Divine; for only the thing with which all power ends fails to pass downwards something of itself.
+> Such a reproduction there must necessarily be though not by
+> deliberation and contrivance for the Intellectual could not be the
+> last of things, but must have a double Act, one within itself, and
+> one outgoing; there must, then, be something later than the Divine;
+> for only the thing with which all power ends fails to pass downwards
+> something of itself.

 This is perhaps the best answer to the Gnostics that the principles of Plotinus make possible.
 The problem, in slightly different language, was inherited by Christian theologians; they, also, have found it difficult to account for the creation without allowing the blasphemous conclusion that, before it, something was lacking to the Creator.
-Indeed, their difficulty is greater than that of Plotinus, for he may say that the nature of Mind made creation inevitable, whereas, for the Christian, the world resulted from the untrammelled exercise of God's free will
+Indeed, their difficulty is greater than that of Plotinus, for he may say that the nature of Mind made creation inevitable, whereas, for the Christian, the world resulted from the untrammelled exercise of God's free will.

-PLCtlNUS

 Plotinus has a very vivid sense of a certain kind of abstract beauty.
 In describing the position of Intellect as intermediate between the One and Soul, he suddenly bursts out into a passage of rare eloquence:

-The Supreme in its progress could never be borne forward upon some soulless vehicle nor even directly upon the Soul: it will be heralded by some ineffable beauty: before the Great King in his progress there comes first the minor train, thn rank by rank the greater and more exalted, closer to the King the kinglier; next his own honored company until, last among all these grandeurs, suddenly appears the Supreme Monarch himself, and all unless indeed for those who have contented themselves with the spectacle before his coming and gone away prostrate themselves and hail him (V, 5, 3).
+> The Supreme in its progress could never be borne forward upon some
+> soulless vehicle nor even directly upon the Soul: it will be
+> heralded by some ineffable beauty: before the Great King in his
+> progress there comes first the minor train, thn rank by rank the
+> greater and more exalted, closer to the King the kinglier; next his
+> own honored company until, last among all these grandeurs, suddenly
+> appears the Supreme Monarch himself, and all unless indeed for those
+> who have contented themselves with the spectacle before his coming
+> and gone away prostrate themselves and hail him (V, 5, 3).

 There is a Tractate on Intellectual Beauty, which shows the same kind of feeling (V, 8):

-Assuredly all the gods are august and beautiful in a beauty beyond our speech.
+> Assuredly all the gods are august and beautiful in a beauty beyond
+> our speech.
 And what makes them so?
-Intellect; and especially Intellect operating within them (the divine sun and stars) to visibility. . . .
+Intellect; and especially
+> Intellect operating within them (the divine sun and stars) to

-To "live at ease" is There; and to these divine beings verity is mother and nurse, existence and sustenance; all that is not of process but of authentic being they see, and themselves in all; for all is transparent, nothing dark, nothing resistant; every being is lucid to every other, in breadth and depth; light runs through light.
-And each of them contains all within itself, and at the same time sees all in every other, so that everywhere there is all, and all is all and each all, and infinite the glory.
-Each of them is great; the small is great; the sun, There, is all the stars; and every star, again, is all the stars and sun.
-While some manner of being is dominant in each, all are mirrored in every other.
+> visibility....
+>
+> To "live at ease" is There; and to these divine beings verity is
+> mother and nurse, existence and sustenance; all that is not of
+> process but of authentic being they see, and themselves in all; for
+> all is transparent, nothing dark, nothing resistant; every being is
+> lucid to every other, in breadth and depth; light runs through
+> light.
+And each of them contains all within itself, and at the same
+> time sees all in every other, so that everywhere there is all, and
+> all is all and each all, and infinite the glory.
+Each of them is
+> great; the small is great; the sun, There, is all the stars; and
+> every star, again, is all the stars and sun.
+While some manner of
+> being is dominant in each, all are mirrored in every other.

 In addition to the imperfection which the world inevitably possesses because it is a copy, there is, for Plotinus as for the